Migrate subscriptions to new commerce

 In Partner Center, migration into New commerce refers to the moving of subscriptions from the traditional licensed-based commerce into the New commerce Experience.
 Migration moves a traditional legacy license-based subscription to new commerce.
 Transition, conversion, and upgrade.

 Upgrades and conversions are considered types of subscription transitions.

 Transitions are used to upgrade a customer's new commerce subscription to a target subscription or convert an NCE trial to a paid subscription.
 The key difference between transitions and migrations is that migrating a subscription moves it from traditional commerce to the equivalent offer in New commerce Experience.
 Unlike transitions, migration can't be utilized to change between unequal subscriptions (such as an upgrade or conversion action).

 Previous new commerce milestones

-Effective March 10, 2022, legacy CSP commercial seat-based offers with equivalent new commerce offers will no longer be available for new orders on the legacy platform.
+Effective March 10, 2022, legacy CSP commercial seat-based offers with equivalent new commerce offers are no longer be available for new orders on the legacy platform.

-Existing legacy subscriptions will still have the options for the partner to add or remove seats, purchase add-ons, upgrade the subscription through the subscription term, and convert from trial to paid, regardless of the blocking of new commerce purchases from March 10, 2022.
+Existing legacy subscriptions still have the options for the partner to add or remove seats, purchase add-ons, upgrade the subscription through the subscription term, and convert from a trial to a paid subscription, regardless of the blocking of new commerce purchases from March 10, 2022.

-Additionally, the error messaging of Create Order, Create Cart, and Update Cart APIs will reflect available New commerce offers when a partner tries to purchase a blocked legacy offer.
-If an equivalent NCE offer is available for the blocked legacy offer that was attempted for purchase, the NCE offer's product ID, SKU ID, and availability ID will be provided to the partner through the API message.
-Note that availabilities may expire, and the provided availability ID may no longer be valid if there's a wait time between the partner receiving the error message and attempting to purchase in New commerce.
+Additionally, the error messaging of Create Order, Create Cart, and Update Cart APIs reflect available New commerce offers when a partner tries to purchase a blocked legacy offer.
+If an equivalent NCE offer is available for the blocked legacy offer that was attempted for purchase, the NCE offer's product ID, SKU ID, and availability ID is provided to the partner through the API message.
+Partners should realize that availabilities often expire and can be replaced if there's a wait time between the partner receiving the error message and attempting to purchase in New commerce.